 Beta testing is reserved for customers that show a clear interest in purchasing H2Confirm as a hydrogen sensor used for monitoring purity and quality.

 Pilot Our Hydrogen Sensors With Us

-Are you interested in trying our VOCID® Purity solution for monitoring hydrogen?
+Are you interested in trying our VOCID® H2Confirm solution for monitoring hydrogen?
 Please contact us so we can discuss in greater detail!